jrandj/redhat/README.md

 	* After running `ansible-navigator` you are presented with an interactive interface.
 You can type `:run <playbook> -i <inventory>` to run a playbook.
 You can also run a playbook using `ansible-navigator run -m stdout $playbook`.
 This provides backwards compatability with the standard `ansible-playbook` command.

-	* Note that there is no ansible-doc for ansible-navigator, but you can use `ansible-navagotor --help`.
+	* Note that there is no ansible-doc for ansible-navigator, but you can use `ansible-navigator --help`.

 1. Use Automation content navigator to find new modules in available Ansible Content Collections and use them

-	* Run the following
+	* Run the following:
         ```shell
 		ansible-galaxy collection install community.general -p collections
 		ansible-galaxy collection # collection shows as type bind_mount